jheagle/si-funciona/README.md

 <a name="module_objectHelpers.cloneObject"></a>

 ### objectHelpers.cloneObject(object, [options]) ⇒ <code>Object</code>
 Clone objects for manipulation without data corruption, returns a copy of the provided object.
+NOTE: Use the mapLimit and relevancyRange to resolve "too much recursion" when the object is large and is known tohave circular references.
+A high mapLimit may lead to heavy memory usage and slow performance.

 **Kind**: static method of [<code>objectHelpers</code>](#module_objectHelpers)